-Everyone knows what the book of Revelation is all about, right?
-The end of the world, strange and fearsome symbols, and enigmatic clues about the shape of things to come.
-David Grabbe, however, argues that, though those are included in its pages, the real subject of Revelation is readily apparent.
+Though the book of Revelation speaks of the end of the world using strange and fearsome symbols, the real subject of Revelation is readily apparent.

 Have you ever considered what it will be like right after Christ returns?
 What will you do, as a king, to help and govern the people placed under you?
-Believe it or not, you are already developing those skills!